0ni0nrings/Deep-Dive-Terraform-v2/README.md

 HashiCorp has released the *Terraform Certified Associate* certification.
 You might be wondering if this course fully prepares you for the cert.  **It does not.**  Taking this course along with the [Terraform - Getting Started]((https://app.pluralsight.com/library/courses/terraform-getting-started) course on Pluralsight will meet most of the learning objectives for the certification, but there is no substitute for running the software on your own and hacking away.

-I have coauthored a certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
+A certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
 This is an unofficial guide, but I believe in concert with the Pluralsight courses you will be in a good position to sit the exam.

 ## Conclusion

 I hope you enjoy taking this course as much as I did creating it.
 I'd love to hear feedback and suggestions for revisions.

-Thanks and happy automating!

-Ned